POSTED: 21/12/2020

 © Copyright 2024 Lind Group.
 All rights reserved.
 You can also see our used motorcycles for sale on Used Bikes UK

 We can introduce you to a limited number of finance providers.
 We do not charge fees for our Consumer Credit services.
-We may receive a payment(s) or other benefits from finance providers should you decide to enter into an agreement with them, typically either a fixed fee or a fixed percentage of the amount you borrow.
+We typically receive a payment(s) or other benefits from finance providers should you decide to enter into an agreement with them, typically either a fixed fee or a fixed percentage of the amount you borrow.
 The payment we receive may vary between finance providers and product types.
 The payment received does not impact the finance rate offered.

 All finance applications are subject to status, terms and conditions apply, UK residents only, 18’s or over, Guarantees may be required.